eshaan7/Flask-Shell2HTTP/README.md

 - Execute pre-defined shell commands asynchronously and securely via flask's endpoints with dynamic arguments, file upload, callback function capabilities.
 - Designed for binary to binary/HTTP communication, development, prototyping, remote control and [more](https://flask-shell2http.readthedocs.io/en/stable/Examples.html).

 ## Use Cases

 - Set a script that runs on a succesful POST request to an endpoint of your choice.
 See [Example code](examples/run_script.py).
 - Map a base command to an endpoint and pass dynamic arguments to it.
 See [Example code](examples/basic.py).
 - Can also process multiple uploaded files in one command.
 See [Example code](examples/multiple_files.py).
 - This is useful for internal docker-to-docker communications if you have different binaries distributed in micro-containers.
 See [real-life example](https://github.com/intelowlproject/IntelOwl/blob/master/integrations/static_analyzers/app.py).
 - You can define a callback function/ use signals to listen for process completion.
 See [Example code](examples/with_callback.py).
-  * Maybe want to pass some additional context to the callback function ?
+  - Maybe want to pass some additional context to the callback function ?
-  * Maybe intercept on completion and update the result ?
+  - Maybe intercept on completion and update the result ?
 See [Example code](examples/custom_save_fn.py)
 - You can also apply [View Decorators](https://flask.palletsprojects.com/en/1.1.x/patterns/viewdecorators/) to the exposed endpoint.
 See [Example code](examples/with_decorators.py).
-- Currently, all commands run asynchronously (default timeout is 3600 seconds), so result is not available directly.
-An option _may_ be provided for this in future releases for commands that return immediately.

 > Note: This extension is primarily meant for executing long-running
 > shell commands/scripts (like nmap, code-analysis' tools) in background from an HTTP request and getting the result at a later time.

 ## Documentation